kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 date:   2015-06-04
 author: tfaga
 categories: [Architecture]
-tags: [KumluzEE, Java EE, Microservices]
+tags: [KumuluzEE, Java EE, Microservices]
 ---

 This article explores the way the microservice architecture can be used together with Java EE using the new KumuluzEE framework.